DataBiosphere/analysis_pipeline_WDL/documentation/cwl-vs-wdl.md

 ## Strictly Necessary Changes
 * Similiar to Workflow A's file relocalization trick in unique_variant_ids, this workflow's merge_gds task has to use the same workaround.
 * WDL does not have an equivalent to ScatterMethod:DotProduct so it instead scatters using zip().
+* The workaround used by Workflow A's check_gds to get chromosome number (see above) is also used by check_merged_gds for the same reason.

 ## Different Design Choices
 * The output prefix is not used for the subset_gds task in the CWL, but is used in the WDL.
 It appears to be intended to be used based on what I see in the CWL's code, but on SB it does not get used in that task.